ibm-cloud-docs/vmwaresolutions/vmonic/inst_comp_chart.md

 [^servers]: For V2.1 or earlier instances, to increase beyond 32 ESXi servers in a vSAN cluster, see [How many ESXi servers can I add to a cluster?](/docs/vmwaresolutions?topic=vmwaresolutions-faq_esxi#faq_esxi-cluster)

 [^nsxv1]: NSX-V only

+[^nsxvexist]: NSX-V and existing instances use legacy NSX licensing.

 [^nsxv2]: NSX-V only